samuello1228/SUSY2L/code/CutOpt/README-BDT.md

 - Plots for overtraining checks and efficiency/sensitivity checks
   +  Saved into the ./bdtDir/plots directory

+Note that significance here is calculated as S/sqrt(S+B)

+**calcCLs.py**
+This script takes `checksSig.csv` from `makeOTPlots.py` as input, replaces the columns of significance with CLs, and outputs to `checksCLs.csv`

 The CSVs can be imported into Excel or Google Spreadsheets to sort the columns based on mass splitting/point and sensitivity to find the best settings for each splitting/mass point.
 Suggested sorting order:
 - dm
 - m(C1)
-- Significance
+- CLs

-Note that significance here is calculated as S/sqrt(S+B)
+The script `makeCLsHist.py` is also provided to plot the maximum/minimum CLs across the mass parameter space.

 ### Execution